 Note: The first hyperlink requires a free account to Medscape news, a leading purveyor of medical news.
 This Newsletter is also longer than usual, but the content is essential for understanding LIN’s strategy and rationale as we take our next steps.

-Ten years ago, I came across a scene that changed my life and significantly altered the way Chronic Kidney Disease of undetermined cause (CKDu) was being addressed.
+Ten years ago, I came across a scene that changed my life and significantly altered the way Chronic Kidney Disease of undetermined cause (CKDnT) was being addressed.
 Acting on a tip while filming Banana Land, our team went to Chichigalpa, Nicaragua.
 Banana workers told us that while the pesticide DBCP had sterilized them, their friends and family who worked in sugarcane were dying of kidney disease.

-Former sugar cane worker Julio Lopez, 35, suffers through the end stages of CKDu in his home in Chichigalpa, Nicaragua on Jan.
+Former sugar cane worker Julio Lopez, 35, suffers through the end stages of CKDnT in his home in Chichigalpa, Nicaragua on Jan.
 5, 2015.
 He worked for 15 years in the cane fields before getting sick.

 Photo: Ed Kashi / VII for LIN

 We arrived to Chichigalpa at night.
-A number of sugarcane workers, all dying from CKDu, lay in hammocks outside of a sugar mill’s company gate in protest.
+A number of sugarcane workers, all dying from CKDnT, lay in hammocks outside of a sugar mill’s company gate in protest.
 A line of family members and friends were in a face-off with Nicaraguan police who blocked the entrance.
 There had been a scuffle, tempers were high.

 The police demanded to question our producer.
 The next day we received a phone call from Burson Marsteller, the powerful PR company.
 Their Miami office insisted there was nothing to see, and that the sugar company had nothing to do with the disease or the issues we had seen that night.